daveeel/meteor-connection-indicator/README.md

 -----

-This package will look best with supporting packages `font-awesome` and `bootstrap-3`
+Banner mode will look best with supporting packages `font-awesome` and `bootstrap-3`

 ![With font-awesome and bootstrap 3](images/with-fa-bs.png "With font-awesome and bootstrap 3")